-- A. Florida Law mandates the reporting of any suspected child abuse, abandonment or neglect.
-Anyone who has reason to believe that a child has been subjected to abuse, abandonment or neglect must immediately report to the Florida Department of Children and Families by one of the following methods: (1) call the Florida Abuse Hotline at 1-800-962-2873, (2) via fax at 800-914-0004, or (3) online at https://reportabuse.dcf.state.fl.us.
+Florida Law mandates the reporting of any suspected child abuse, abandonment or neglect.
+Anyone who has reason to believe that a child has been subjected to abuse, abandonment or neglect must immediately report to the Florida Department of Children and Families by one of the following methods: (1) call the Florida Abuse Hotline at 1-800-962-2873, (2) via fax at 800-914-0004, or (3) online at https://reportabuse.dcf.state.fl.us .
 Instructors and other personnel will be required toprovide their names to the DCF hotline staff.
 All other reporters may remain anonymous, but a record that a report was made will be maintained by the College.
 If you see a child in immediate danger, call 911.
 Colleges and Universities that "knowingly and willfully" fail to report suspected child abuse, abandonment or neglector prevent another person from doing so now face fines of up to \$1 million for each incident, and the penalty has been increased from a misdemeanor to a felony.
 Individual employees face personal criminal liability as well.
 A person who is required to report known or suspected child abuse, abandonment or neglect and who knowingly and willfully fails to do so, or who knowingly and willfully prevents another person from doing so, is guilty of a felony of the third degree.
-The personal criminal penalties include a fine of up to \$5,000 and up to 5 years imprisonment for each incident not reported. - B. In addition to making the reports required by Florida law, any employee or student of Ringling College of Art and Design who has reason to believe that a child has been subjected to abuse, abandonment or neglect on the Ringling College campus, any properties owned or leased by the College, or during an event/function sponsored by the College must notify Public Safety (941-359-7500), the Title IX Coordinator, Director of Human Resources or the Vice President for Student Life as soon as possible.
+The personal criminal penalties include a fine of up to \$5,000 and up to 5 years imprisonment for each incident not reported.

+In addition to making the reports required by Florida law, any employee or student of Ringling College of Art and Design who has reason to believe that a child has been subjected to abuse, abandonment or neglect on the Ringling College campus, any properties owned or leased by the College, or during an event/function sponsored by the College must notify Public Safety (941-359-7500), the Title IX Coordinator, Director of Human Resources or the Vice President for Student Life as soon as possible.
 Public Safety, the Title IX Coordinator, Director of HR or the Vice President will immediately notify the President.
-Any employee or student who has reason to believethat a child has been subjected to neglect or abuse at any off-campus sites at which students, faculty, or staff participate in college-sponsored activities must immediatelynotify the director of the off-campus site and the Ringling College program director.
-The Ringling College director will notify the Title IX Coordinator as soon as possible. - C. Any faculty or staff member who has reasonable cause to suspect that a child died as aresult of child abuse, abandonment, or neglect must report his or her suspicion to the appropriate medical examiner.
+Any employee or student who has reason to believe that a child has been subjected to neglect or abuse at any off-campus sites at which students, faculty, or staff participate in college-sponsored activities must immediatelynotify the director of the off-campus site and the Ringling College program director.
+The Ringling College director will notify the Title IX Coordinator as soon as possible.

-- D. "Mandatory Reporters" in Florida are defined as: social workers, teachers and other school personnel, physicians and other health-care workers, mental health professionals, child care providers, medical examiners, coroners, and law enforcementofficers. - E. Any faculty or staff member who has reasonable cause to suspect that a child died as aresult of child abuse, abandonment, or neglect must report his or her suspicion to the appropriate medical examiner. - F. "Mandatory Reporters" in Florida are defined as: social workers, teachers and other school personnel, physicians and other health-care workers, mental health professionals, child care providers, medical examiners, coroners, and law enforcementofficers.
+Any faculty or staff member who has reasonable cause to suspect that a child died as a result of child abuse, abandonment, or neglect must report his or her suspicion to the appropriate medical examiner.
+'Mandatory Reporters' in Florida are defined as: social workers, teachers and other school personnel, physicians and other health-care workers, mental health professionals, child care providers, medical examiners, coroners, and law enforcementofficers.